MCT-master/mct-master.github.io/_posts/2023-11-30-joachipo-saxelerophone.md

 ---
 layout: post
 title: "The Saxelerophone: Demonstrating gestural virtuosity"
-date: 2023-11-20 10:00:00 +0200
+date: 2023-11-30 10:00:00 +0200
 categories: interactive-music
 author: Joachim Poutaraud
 image: /assets/image/2023_11_26_joachipo_saxelerophone.jpg
-excerpt: "A hyper-instrument tracking data from an accelerometer and a contact microphone to create new interactive sounds for the saxophone."
+excerpt: "A hyper-instrument tracking data from a 3-axis accelerometer and a contact microphone to create new interactive sounds for the saxophone."
 keywords: interactive music systems, saxophone, hyper-instrument, virtuosity
 ---